 Despite the theory that vodka is to be a neutral spirit, a market for premium vodkas leads us to invest substantial sums into products that are supposed to have superior taste.
-And, indeed, vodkas have subtle but substantial differences in flavor.
+It’s true that vodkas have differences in flavor, weight and texture.
 Think about it: would you rather take a shot of Smirnoff or Ketel One?
-Whether you answer Ketel One, (as I would), or not, I’ll bet you answered.
+Whether you answer the premium vodka, Ketel One, or not, I’ll bet you answered.

 What does grape vodka taste like?

 Most vodkas are made from grains although some of the more popular brands are made from potatoes.
 Through distillation and purification, the ingredients are transformed into a clear and highly alcoholic spirit.
 This is how vodka is traditionally made.
 But there is a rising trend to make vodka with grapes.
 But does grape-based vodka taste different than grain-based vodka?